deliverists/get-paid/README.md

 ## todo

+ * rename read-local-file to some sort of filesystem helper

- * test schema sdl file uploaded to s3 (along with cf template)
+ * get schema shared between local and cf
- * get graphql and dynamodb working locally
+ * get resolvers shared between local and cf

  * build expo/react native simple app that uses the graphql api
  * reuse expo work to create a website version (reusing all same code possible?)